Gumstix

 A side-by-side size comparison of a US Quarter, a Gumstix Overo Earth, a stick of gum, and the Gumstix Summit expansion board.

-Gumstix is an American multinational corporation headquartered in Redwood City, California.
-It develops and manufactures small system boards comparable in size to a stick of gum.
+Gumstix, Inc., was an American multinational corporation headquartered in Redwood City, California.
+It developed and manufactured small system boards comparable in size to a stick of gum.
 In 2003, when it was first fully functional, it used ARM architecture system on a chip (SoC) and an operating system based on Linux 2.6 kernel.
-It has an online tool called Geppetto that allows users to design their own boards.
+It had an online tool called Geppetto that allows users to design their own boards.
 In August 2013 it started a crowd-funding service to allow a group of users that want to get a custom design manufactured to share the setup costs.

+Gumstix ceased operations on December 31, 2025.